LorenDB/lorendb.dev/content/posts/lapce-for-cpp-development.md

 date = 2024-02-18T23:08:00-05:00
 tags = ["ide", "review", "c++"] images = ["images/lapce/lapce-alpaka.png"]
+description = "I want to love this IDE so bad, but I might need to give it some time..."
 +++

 On February 18, [Lapce](https://lapce.dev) hit [number one on Hacker News](https://news.ycombinator.com/item?id=39421090).
 I was immediately intrigued to see